 - Suppression of instinctive appetite control.
 When you are spoonfeeding according to a schedule, you are more likely to try to get baby to “finish the jar,” even if she is clearly communicating that she is finished.
 This overrides the natural connection between hunger, appetite, and portion control, leading to potential problems with overeating in the future.

 - Bland food leads to a bland palate.
-Most children prefer white bread, basic pastas, hot dogs, and other simple “kids’ foods,” rather than a rich and healthy variety of ‘real’ or ‘grownup’ food.
+Most children prefer white bread, basic pasta, hot dogs, and other simple “kids’ foods,” rather than a rich and healthy variety of ‘real’ or ‘grownup’ food.

 - Cereal is not a healthy first food.
 Cereal only became the standard first food because it was easy to mix into a very young infant’s bottle.
 There are no nutritional advantages to it whatsoever.
 In fact, cereal is heavy in starch and carbohydrates, which are difficult for an infant to digest, and a diet heavy in carbs is not a balanced diet.

 - It’s complicated!
 Measuring, pureeing, organizing, freezing, cleaning, scooping.
-Food mills, food processors, jars, spoons, ice cube trays and specialized storage kits.
+Food mills, food processors, jars, spoons, ice cube trays, and specialized storage kits.
 Recipe books just for babies.
 Counting, planning, fretting that they’re not ‘eating enough,’ scheduling, worrying when to progress to ‘stage two’…

 Advantages of Baby-led Solids